- Unlimited calling in US, CA, MX, PR

 MagicJack is a popular VoIP service but, with an overall score of just 2.5/5, it doesn't even come close to competing with Ooma.

 MagicJack scores just 1.1/5 for integrations because it has so few relevant ones, and a poor 1/5 for security, which will make it an inappropriate choice for businesses operating in industries like healthcare.
 There's also a lack of management and collaboration features, which contributed to a poor scalability score (1/5).

 In fairness, MagicJack won't set you back quite as much as Ooma, RingCentral or 8×8, but it's got so few features that you're almost definitely better off looking elsewhere.

 View our MagicJack vs Ooma Comparison

 Ooma vs Vonage

-One of the reasons we suggest Ooma over Vonage, though, is that with Ooma, the price you see is the price you get.
-With Vonage, its base price is the same, but there are a number of optional extras that carry additional charges, such as installation, call transfer, and virtual numbers – all of which are included with Ooma.
+One of the reasons we might suggest Ooma over Vonage, is that the price you see is the price you get with Ooma.
+With Vonage, its base price is the same, but there are a number of optional extras that carry additional charges, such as installation, call transfer, and virtual numbers – which are all included with Ooma.

 Ooma also has the advantage of phone support, which Vonage doesn’t offer.
 But otherwise, Vonage does score more highly on our tests for integrations, features, security and overall value (3.8/5 vs 3.5/5).

 Want to find out which VoIP provider fits your business best?
 Get a free quote using our comparison tool.

 At Tech.co, we're lucky enough to have a full-time research team who road test software on a daily basis.
 They also conduct detailed market research so that we're aware of the latest industry trends, changes, and movements.
 This team allows us to provide our readers with the most accurate, up-to-date information, and to assist our expert writers when they review products.